Parameterized Complexity of Streaming Diameter and Connectivity Problems: Connectivity

 We conclude that any algorithm that can solve the \textsc{Connectivity} problem on the graph construction `Interval' in the VA model in $p$ passes, must use $\Omega(n/p)$ bits of memory by Proposition~\ref{prop:DisjReduction}. \end{proof}

-\begin{restatable}{theorem}{SplitConn} Any streaming algorithm for \textsc{Connectivity} that works on a family of graphs that includes split graphs in the VA model using $p$ passes over the stream requires $\Omega(n/p)$ bits of memory. \end{restatable} \begin{proof} Let $x,y$ be the input to $\textsc{Disj}_n$ of Alice and Bob, respectively.
+\begin{restatable}{theorem}{SplitConn} Any streaming algorithm for \textsc{Connectivity} that works on split graphs in the VA model using $p$ passes over the stream requires $\Omega(n/p)$ bits of memory. \end{restatable} \begin{proof} Let $x,y$ be the input to $\textsc{Disj}_n$ of Alice and Bob, respectively.
 We create a construction as shown in Figure~\ref{fig:SplitConn}.
 We create an split graph on $n + 2$ vertices.
 Let $v_1,\ldots, v_n$ be $n$ vertices in the independent set.
 Let $a,b$ be two vertices that form the clique.
 Alice inserts the edges $(a,v_i)$ when $x_i = 0$, and Bob inserts the edges $(b,v_i)$ when $y_i = 0$, for each $1\leq i \leq n$.
 This completes the construction.
-Given an algorithm that works on a family of graphs that includes the construction, Alice and Bob construct a VA stream as follows.
+Given an algorithm that works on the construction, Alice and Bob construct a VA stream as follows.
 First, Alice reveals $v_1,\ldots, v_n$ (without edges at this point) and then reveals $a$.
 She then passes the memory of the algorithm to Bob, who reveals $b$, which completes one pass of the stream.

 It can be easily seen that there is an isolated vertex if and only if there is an index $i$ such that $x_i = y_i = 1$.
 Split graphs are connected if and only if there is no isolated vertex.

 We conclude that any algorithm that can solve the \textsc{Connectivity} problem on split graphs in the VA model in $p$ passes, must use $\Omega(n/p)$ bits of memory by Proposition~\ref{prop:DisjReduction}. \end{proof}